seanpm2001/Degoogle-your-life/README.md

 > * No other changes in version 10

-**Version 11 (2022, Monday, January 3rd at 3:30 pm)**
+**Version 11 (2022, Monday, January 3rd at 3:30 pm PST)**

 **This version was developed by [@seanpm2001](https://github.com/seanpm2001/)**

-Note: I have been working heavily on the [WideVine DRM article](https://github.com/seanpm2001/Its-time-to-cut-WideVine-DRM/) lately, as it is my most popular project, and my most popular DeGoogle project (currently at 29 stars)
+> **Note** I have been working heavily on the [WideVine DRM article](https://github.com/seanpm2001/Its-time-to-cut-WideVine-DRM/) lately, as it is my most popular project, and my most popular DeGoogle project (currently at 29 stars)

 > Changes: